MandeepSingh04/FLIQ/README.md

 # FLIQ
 A social media photo sharing website built on Django Framework.

-# Current Features:

-1. Login/Register
-2. Create post and comment on the particular post
-3. Receive notification when someone comment on your post
-4. Send friend request and accept request
-5. Live chat with friends

-# Coming Soon
 The features available to users :-
 1) Post images.
 A short description and tags can be included if desired by user.
 2) can check everyone's post and also like and comment on the photos.